YD525/YD525/README.md

 - I've written software for many companies, and they have beautiful interfaces.
 I'm tired of outsourcing.
 I want to write my own software, just for myself.
 - I might neglect performance and size in my own projects due to laziness.
 But one thing is clear: I have strict requirements for performance, size, and functionality.
 - And I have obsessive-compulsive disorder.
+- It's a pity they can't be shown; the projects I have in the repository are all small personal projects.
+(Except for Lexicon AI Translator, which I developed from an enterprise development perspective.)
 - C# (WPF, WinForms, ASP.Net MVC, NetCore MVC)
 - C++ (MFC, KMDF)
 - Papyrus / Jass / Lua (beginner)